 River Esk at Trough House Bridge

 Even though it is a long drive to Eskdale as its on the ‘wrong’ side of the Lake District for me, it is well worth the journey.
-My pictures from this area of the Lakes are all in my gallery of Eskdale landscape photographs.
+My pictures from this area of the Lakes are all in the Eskdale gallery within my collection of Lake District photography.

 To receive an email whenever a new blog entry is published please enter your email address below and it will be added to my list: